 T. lutescens ('sulphurescens') - often smells sweet like coconut, but may smell bad.
-Turns yellow where it's been handled, or in age.
+Mostly white but turns yellow where it's been handled, or in age.
 All other Trichs are more evenly yellow, except T. arvernense.

 The best way I can think of sorting out the rest of the Tricholomas is by cap colour.

-Yellow-Brown - Most of these can be somewhat viscid (sticky) capped when wet, and usually have somewhat of a farinaceous odor and taste, but not the coal-tar odor of the stinky Trichs.
+Yellow-Brown - Either viscid or dry, and usually have somewhat of a farinaceous odor and taste, but not the coal-tar odor of the stinky Trichs.
 The soapy Trich can look a lot like dry capped mushrooms in this section, so make sure you don't have that one before proceeding.

 T. equestre group - the Man on Horseback edible, although one group member mysteriously killed some people in France.
 Viscid, farinaceous, with yellow on the cap, gills and stem, although the cap can be brownish.
-Our most common group members may be T. frondosae and T. ulvinenii, plus maybe a half dozen more.
+Our species may be T. frondosae (hardwoods?) and T. 'ulvinenii' (conifers), plus one more.

-T. intermedium - group member with a yellow brown cap, but no yellow in the gills and usually stem.
+T. intermedium complex - viscid, farinaceous group member with a yellow brown cap, but no yellow in the gills and usually stem.
 Other brown sticky Tricholomas below are not yellow-brown or have black fibrils.

 Brown to orange-brown